Classes

 }

 This defines a trait named Brewable with a brew method.
-To use it, you use the use keyword when declaring your class:
+To use it, you use the use keyword inside the class body:

 class CoffeeMaker {